mmatthews06/react-tic-tac-toe/README.md

 This project uses React 16.x and Node.js 8.x (LTS) at present.
 There are plans to add more front-end renderers besides SVG (like a Three.js board), and one or two more back-end players that are more AI-like and probabilistic in its moves.

-**NOTE**: As of 7/15/2018, the server plays Tic-Tac-Toe, but the UI gives little indication of a win.

 ### Installation
 This set of steps currently only starts up the *dev* server, but it should suffice as a demo.
 1. Make sure you have Node.js and NPM installed